A Passion For Food – Best Kept As A Hobby, Or A Business?

 With the cash that comes with opening a business, it can be tempting to hire friends, family, and non-professionals you have a high opinion of when it comes to the culinary arts.

-However, it’s important that you hire objectively and professionally, and act as a boss rather than as a friend.
-As soon as you let sentiment slip into your business planning, you’re at risk of losing sight of everything important to running a successful business.
+However, its important that you hire objectively and professionally, and act as a boss rather than as a friend.
+As soon as you let sentiment slip into your business planning, you're at risk of losing sight of everything important to running a successful business.
 Know your competition, know what you want to create, and run it as a business, not as a passion project.

-In short, it’s important that you view your restaurant as an enterprise.
+In short, its important that you view your restaurant as an enterprise.
 If you simply want other people to enjoy your food, consider cooking for friends, or having cook outs.
 If you have the passion for a wider audience and the business savvy, too, move to a restaurant.
 Just keep it professional.